stephen/audio-mixer/README.md

 Credits
 -------

-The accordionist in example0.mp3 is my grandpa Halvard.
+The accordionist in example0.mp3 and example1.mp3 is my grandpa Halvard.
 (Hej, farfar!)